captn3m0/crypto.koans/slides.md

 # tl;dr

 1. Run tests
 2. Why is the test failing? (`koans/files` directories)
 3. Get it to pass

 👌🏼 Don't Cheat

 -   ❗ Means you must do something here
+-   Keep a solutions.md file listing down commands as you run them

 ---